-Transforming your backyard into a wildlife-friendly habitat that houses birds, bugs, amphibians, and other local wildlife is a satisfying, fun and rewarding experience.
-It doesn’t matter if you live in a city, suburban plot, or in a rural area with acres of land; you can still contribute to the endangered biodiversity by providing all the basic necessities right in your yard.
+Transforming your backyard into a wildlife-friendly habitat that houses birds, bugs, amphibians, and other local wildlife is a satisfying, fun, and rewarding experience.
+It doesn’t matter if you live in a city, a suburban plot, or a rural area with acres of land; you can still contribute to the endangered biodiversity by providing all the basic necessities right in your yard.

 Transforming your piece of land into an area where the local wildlife can thrive need not be difficult or expensive.
 A wildlife-friendly backyard should consist of the four essential things—food, water, protection from weather and predators, and a place for nesting young ones.